 Fraud.
 Malicious actors may use an organization’s IT infrastructure to perform fraudulent activities.
 To satisfy their personal gain, an insider can exploit corporate data and assets to organize an identity crime.
 For example, an authorized third party might abuse your client data to issue illegal payments or create inaccurate invoices for personal benefit.

 What makes malicious insiders dangerous is that their malicious actions are almost indistinguishable from regular workplace routines.
 Acting from the position of trust, malicious insiders can carry out harmful activity for a long time without getting caught.

 On average, it takes 85 days to detect and contain an insider security incident according to the 2022 Ponemon Cost of Insider Threats Global Report.
 And 18% of organizations can’t detect an insider threat at all.

 Fortunately, there’s a solution.

-7 supply chain cybersecurity best practices
+Top 7 supply chain security best practices

-To enhance the security of your supply chain, you need to think beyond third-party risk management and employ a more holistic strategy of cyber supply chain risk management (C-SCRM).
 C-SCRM is the process of identifying, assessing, and mitigating the cybersecurity risks that information and operational technologies pose to a supply chain.
 Integrating information security with supply chain management, C-SCRM can help you enhance business continuity, supply chain visibility, and cybersecurity compliance.